-A broker may act as an intermediary between the parties if the broker complies with pend on whom the broker represents.
-If you are a prospective seller or landlord (owner) or a to the transaction to act as an intermediary.
-The written consent must state who will pay the broker and, in conspicuous bold or underlined print, set forth the broker's obligations as an for sale or lease is the owner's agent.
-A broker who acts as a subagent represents the owner in intermediary.
+A broker may act as an intermediary between the parties if the broker complies with The Texas Real Estate License Act.
+The broker must obtain the written consent of each party to the transaction to act as an intermediary.
+The written consent must state who will pay the broker and, in conspicuous bold or underlined print, set forth the broker's obligations as an intermediary.
 The broker is required to treat each party honestly and fairly and to comply with The Texas Real Estate License Act.
 A broker who acts as an intermediary in a transaction:

-- (1) shall treat all parties honestly; - (2) may not disclose that the owner will accept a price less than the asking price unless authorized in writing to do so by the owner; - (3) may not disclose that the buyer will pay a price greater than the price submitted in a written offer unless authorized in writing to do so by the buyer; and - (4) may not disclose any confidential information or any information that a party specifically instructs the broker in writing not to disclose unless authorized in writ ing to disclose the information or required to do so by The Texas Real Estate License Act or a court order or if the information materially relates to the condition of the property.
+(1) shall treat all parties honestly;

+(2) may not disclose that the owner will accept a price less than the asking price unless authorized in writing to do so by the owner;

+(3) may not disclose that the buyer will pay a price greater than the price submitted in a written offer unless authorized in writing to do so by the buyer; and

+(4) may not disclose any confidential information or any information that a party specifically instructs the broker in writing not to disclose unless authorized in writing to disclose the information or required to do so by The Texas Real Estate License Act or a court order or if the information materially relates to the condition of the property.